 - Programming of subsequent actions

-- Planning for the next meeting
+- Schedule the next meeting

-- Technical meetings on specific project themes
+- Technical meetings on specific themes of the project

 The following reporting levels are therefore envisaged: